Why Shelter Animals Need Your Voice

 2015 - Xena entered the Coyote Point shelter as a young pup with one of the worst cases of mange we’d seen, and the extremely stressful environment wasn’t helping.
 A PACC Board Member was asked to foster her and true to her tough spirit she blossomed quickly with the right medication and calm home environment where she could romp with the resident pack.

 When it was time for Xena to be adopted, despite the recommendation she be adopted to experienced dog owners (because little Xena needed a leader or she was going to take on that role herself, as warrior princesses tend to do), Xena was adopted to first time dog owners with a special needs child, who became obsessed with her.
 When the family returned Xena to Coyote Point she was slated for euthanasia for being too pushy with the child.
 Xena returned to her “forever” pack and is an impeccable canine citizen.

 2016 - Mindy (pointy ears, center) was dropped in the Coyote Point shelter night box because conceivably her owners hoped their local humane society could help.
 Unfortunately Mindy failed the outdated behavioral evaluation because she exhibited common shelter stress induced behaviors including food guarding (being given a pig's ear and growling at the fake hand that was trying to take it away) and reacting badly to other dogs on leash (extremely common in stressed out shelter dogs).
 Mindy was also inaccurately labeled not good with dogs and was slated for euthanasia.

 Companions in Waiting, a local rescue, took her in.
 Mindy’s stress related shelter behaviors vanished in her foster home and she was adopted to a couple who completely adore her.
-Mindy is an integral part of her owners dog walking / dog sitting business and is known for working as a mentor with difficult dogs.
+Mindy is an integral part of her humans dog walking / dog sitting business and is known for working as a mentor with difficult dogs.
 See a glimpse into Mindy’s life at Coach Mindy Dog